aimee-mcneil-melville/ToDo-Full-Stack/packages/express-server/README.md

 - `res.sendFile` wants an absolute path, so we'll use `Path.resolve('./server/secrets.txt')`
 </details>

-- [ ] Check your route in Thunderclient, make a note of the mime-type
+- [ ] Check your route in Thunderclient, make a note of the value of the `Content-Type` header
 - [ ] Create a new version of the file as a [JSON](https://www.json.org/json-en.html) document called `secrets.json`, send that file instead of your text file
   <details style="padding-left: 2em">
     <summary>Tips</summary>